How do you Plant Acres of Bamboo?

 Divots loaded on Flatbed.

-tarp on top of the flatbed, wrap the tarp around the root balls to prevent the roots from
+top of the flatbed, wrap the tarp around the root balls to prevent the roots from drying out.
+Wrap

 In a landscape situation, this kind of move is practical because of being able to create an

 instant grove.
 Nurserymen usually move a grove like this into a shady area where they are

 watered and overhead sprinkled several times a day.
 The plants stay for a month or two to